Global Experience Program: Parents Information

-Studying abroad provides students the opportunity to learn about themselves and their own and other cultures and to develop skills that can be very beneficial to their education and theirr career aspirations.
+Studying away provides students the opportunity to learn about themselves and their own and other cultures and to develop skills that can be very beneficial to their education and theirr career aspirations.

 They can develop real competitive advantages over those who do not study abroad, such as